-This furnace can be installed horizontally in an attic, basement, crawl space or alcove.
+The TA series furnaces can be installed horizontally in an attic, basement, crawl space or alcove.
 It can be suspended from a ceiling in a basement or utility room in either a right to left airflow or left to right airflow.
-(See Figure 2.)
+(See Figures 2 and 3.)

 If the furnace is to be suspended from the ceiling, it will be necessary to use steel straps around each end of the furnace.
 These straps should be attached to the furnace with sheet metal screws and to the rafters with bolts.
 The furnace could also be suspended by an angle iron frame bolted to the rafters.
+(See Figure 2.)